aeshHowady/ELK-Stack-Project/README.md

 name: docker<br/>
 state: present

-this task of the playbook is to increase the virtual memory on the VM, which is a system requirement for the ELK container<br/>
+This task of the playbook is to increase the virtual memory on the VM, which is a system requirement for the ELK container<br/>
 name: Increase virtual memory<br/>
 command: sysctl -w vm.max_map_count=262144<br/>